kaiewiggins/kaiewiggins.github.io/_posts/2022-05-10-save-the-dates.md

 ## Save the Date #1: WORD Vancouver Festival

-**Date:** September 25, 2022
+**Date:** September 19,24-25, 2022

-**Time:** TBC
+**Time:** Various

-**Location:** SFU Harbour Centre
+**Location:** Surrey Central Library (Saturday, Sep.
+24) / SFU Harbour Centre (Sunday, Sep.
+25)

-**Type:** Panel
+**Type:** Panels, Readings, Activities, Book Sale, Giveaway & More

+Join CWILL BC at [WORD Vancouver 2022](https://www.wordvancouver.ca/)!

+Our authors and illustrators are offering virtual midweek sessions (schools, libraries, home learners etc. encouraged to tune in!), we'll be offering a children's activity center on Saturday, and hosting a table in the exhibitor's hall on Sunday.
+Stop by to say hi, grab some free bookmarks, and enter our giveaway!

+I'll be moderating the following events (subject to change as we finalize all the details!):

+ - A panel for Early Readers (roughly Kindergarten to Grade 3) featuring author-illustrator Kari Rust and Darren Lebeuf on Monday, September 19, 2022 from (9:30-10:15 am on Zoom

+ - **Twists and Turns** A Reading/Conversation Circle for Middle Grade Readers (roughly grades 4–6) featuring Emily Seo and Bree Galbraith on Saturday, Sep.
+24 at Surrey Central Library from 1-2 pm: "Life can be full of twists and turns especially when you’re trying to fit in, help family and friends, and ultimately find out who you are.
+Join these two authors as they share their characters’ unique ways of being true to themselves in a world full of questions and observations."

-I'll be moderating a panel on children's publishing featuring [CWILLers](https://cwillbc.org) Claire Lordon, Sara Leach, Bryce Raffle & Danielle S. Marcotte at [WORD Vancouver](https://www.wordvancouver.ca/) festival, time TBC.
-Stop by our table in the exhibitor's hall for free bookmarks and enter our giveaway.
-And teachers/librians/home learners won't want to miss Kari Rust's WORD-sponsored free virtual school talk in the week leading up.
+ - A panel on children's publishing (for writers/illustrators) featuring Claire Lordon, Sara Leach, Bryce Raffle & Danielle S. Marcotte on Sunday, Sep.
+25 at SFU Harbour Centre from 11:30-12:30

 More details to come [**here**](https://www.wordvancouver.ca/).

 ## Save the Date #2: CWILL BC Presents: 2022 BC Books + Intro to Collaborating with Local Authors at BCTLA Fall Conference